ARMmbed/mbed-client/docs/Howto.md

 #### Configuring the Resource and Resource Instance

-When you have created a Resource or Resource Instance (whether OMA-specific or custom), you can configure various parameters so they can be controlled or modified to affect communication with mbed Device Server.
+When you have created a Resource or Resource Instance (whether OMA-specific or custom), you can configure various parameters to control or modify communication with mbed Device Server.

 Here, we present a few of the most important parameters that you must configure properly to work with the Resource and Resource Instance.